ForecastHealth/botech-protocol/README.md

 ```

-### Subloops
+### subroutines
 The order of operations in a model is important.
-Subloops allow users to specify when things happen within runtime.
+subroutines allow users to specify when things happen within runtime.
 For example, each year you may wish for ageing to occur first, then births, then deaths etc.
-These are behaviours which can be ordered using subloops.
+These are behaviours which can be ordered using subroutines.

-Subloops are a list of dictionaries, with each dictionary providing information about the behaviour to occur.
+subroutines are a list of dictionaries, with each dictionary providing information about the behaviour to occur.
 Importantly, the list will run from top to bottom, so the order matters.

-The properties of subloops are as follows
+The properties of subroutines are as follows
 ```
-subloops = [
+subroutines = [
   {
     "method": "age",
     "narration": "Age the population",